facebook

 1. Wingback Chair

 How it's used: According to Heather Mastrangeli, wingback chairs were historically designed to have a side return (or "wing") at head level to prevent drafts from hitting your face and neck.
 In addition, they were initially used around fireplaces to help keep the heat on the person rather than escaping.
-Wingback chairs are, therefore, ideal for use in living rooms next to the fireplace or either side of a side table to provide visual interest to the space.
+With their traditional design, wingback chairs are ideal for living rooms next to the fireplace or on either side of a side table to add visual interest.

 2. Chaise Lounge

 A chaise lounge — literally translated as "long chair" — resembles a mix between a sofa and an armchair.
-You might think of it as a chair with an extended seat or footrest that can accommodate your legs or a one-person sofa designed for relaxing in a half-sitting, half-lying down position.
+You might consider it a chair with an extended seat or footrest that can accommodate your legs or a one-person sofa designed for relaxing in a half-sitting, half-lying down position.

 How it's used: Chaise lounges work well in larger living rooms, allowing you to match the style of your chairs to your sofa or small sectional.
 They create a super comfy spot to read books, take naps, or watch TV, and most designs can be used as a loveseat-type sofa for more than one person if you find yourself short on seating.